mrazomej/phd/docs/src/chapter_05/section_04_moment_cme.md

 general moment equation depend only on lower moments that satisfy XXX.

-As a reminder, what we showed in this section is that the kinetic model introduced in (A) has no moment-closure problem.
+As a reminder, what we showed in this section is that the kinetic model introduced in [@Fig:ch3_fig02](A) has no moment-closure problem.
 In other words, moments of the joint mRNA and protein distribution can be computed just from knowledge of lower moments.
 This allows us to cleanly integrate the moments of the distribution dynamics as cells progress through the cell cycle.

 ### Computing single promoter steady-state moments